 – Listener and

-See an example setup script to configure HTTP and HTTPs Listeners.
+See an example setup script to configure HTTP and HTTPS Listeners.
 This script as stated by Ansible uses a self-signed certificate and enables basic authentication only.
-Therefore it is not a good solution for a production https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1
+Therefore it is not a good solution for production.
+See this link for more information.

 How does Ansible work?

-– Inventory file: This is simply list of hosts (targets)
+– Inventory file: This is simply a list of hosts (targets)

 – Playbooks: Commands that describes the desired actions (plain text YAML files)